sanskrit-coders/sanskrit-coders.github.io/content/content/books.md

 - Using Calibre ( on Ubuntu etc..)
     - Create an "empty book".
     - Create a html with contents (Google Play is fussy about tags.
 Content should be within <p> tag.
 Use a template.
-    - Add that content html with Add Books-> Add files to selected book records.
+    - Add that content html with Add Books→ Add files to selected book records.
 Create cover using gimp.
 Edit metadata and save.
         - Example project [here](https://github.com/sanskrit-coders/book-pub/tree/master/bhartRhari/nItishatakam).

 Make Kindle ebook: Techniques